 - Junior accounts do not require regular monthly savings.

-- You can pay into a junior account via cheque, Payroll Deduction, Direct Debit or debit card.
+- You can pay into a junior account via payroll deduction, Direct Debit, an internal transfer or by debit card.

 - A junior can hold a maximum of £10,000 until they reach the age of 18.

 - The junior member must always have at least £5 in their account at all times.

 - The general terms and conditions of membership with the Credit Union can be found here.

 The account will be in the name of the junior but controlled by the qualifying adult member.
 Control of the account can be passed to the junior any time from the age of eight upwards and they may change their account to adult status from age 16 should they wish to do so.